-As our student population continues to grow, our facilities will continue to expand.
-With student enrollment estimated to reach 30,000 by 2026, our Board of Trustees approved a bond measure that was successfully passed by local residents on June 8, 2016.
-The \$230 million in building funds now available to the college will be used to construct at least four buildings at the Canyon Country Campus, as well as modernize older facilities at the Valencia Campus.
-Soon the Canyon Country Campus will have broken ground for a 55,000-square-foot Science & Lecture Center.
-Other projects lined up for the Canyon Country Campus include expansion of Student Services, a Business and Art Center, Technology and Health Center, Career Technical Education Center, Central Plant and expanded parking.
+Our Spring 2017 graduating class was the largest ever at College of the Canyons, and as our student population continues to grow, our facilities also continue to expand.
+By 2026, our student population is estimated to reach 30,000 students.
+To accommodate this growth, our Board of Trustees approved a bond measure that was successfully passed by the residents within our service area last June.
+The \$230 million in building funds now available to the college will enable us to construct at least four buildings at the Canyon Country Campus, as well as modernize older facilities, and build a parking structure, at the Valencia Campus.

-The Valencia campus will gain a much-needed 1,000-space parking structure, as well as a new Student Services Center, bringing key student services functions into one accessible location.
-In addition, the modernization of the Boykin, Bonelli, Mentry, Seco and PE West buildings is slated to serve more than 40 academic and career technical education departments.
-State-of-the-art learning facilities will be provided with the construction of a new Center for Public Safety & Allied Health, replacing Towsley Hall.
+The Valencia Campus will gain a much-needed 1,000-space parking structure, as well as a new Student Services Center, bringing key student services functions into one accessible location.
+In addition, the modernization of the Boykin, Bonelli, Mentry, Seco and PE West buildings will serve more than 40 academic and career education departments.
+State-of-the-art learning facilities will be provided with the construction of a new Center for Public Safety & Allied Health.